TheCodemate/TheCodemate/README.md

 ### Endlessly amazed by the possibility of world change given by the coding👋

 Hello there 👋
-A Project manager by ☼ and a React Developer by night ☾
+A Project manager by ☼ and a Full Stack Developer by night ☾

-🧰 I use daily: React, Express, TypeScript, Prisma, Vite, Tailwind Css, Zod
-🌍 Admiring how programming changes today's world into a better place, making people's lives easier.
+🧰 I use daily: React, Express, TypeScript, Prisma, Vite, Tailwind Css, Zod, PostgreSQL, MySQL 🌍 Admiring how programming changes today's world & making people's lives easier.
 💬 ping me if you want to change the world together

 ⚒️ Currently working on: